Ticopress/audioanalysis/README.md

 The software is in the initial stages of development.

--I have selected a GUI framework for the project - it will use PyQt4, until further notice.
+- I have selected a GUI framework for the project - it will use PyQt4, until further notice.
--I have designed the first GUI using Qt Designer.
+- I have designed the first GUI using Qt Designer.
--I have figured out how to plot spectrograms in the main window efficiently -I have separated Model and View functions into several classes -I have linked some of the UI controls to their functions and tested those functions -I have subclassed the NavigationToolbar2 and customized several navigation functions to make them convenient for spectrogram navigation
+- I have figured out how to plot spectrograms in the main window efficiently
+- I have separated Model and View functions into several classes
+- I have linked some of the UI controls to their functions and tested those functions
+- I have subclassed the NavigationToolbar2 and customized several navigation functions to make them convenient for spectrogram navigation
--I have implemented Model subclasses for storing song data -I have implemented efficient chunking of large datasets and efficient data display
+- I have implemented Model subclasses for storing song data
+- I have implemented efficient chunking of large datasets and efficient data display

 Short-Term Goals
 ----------------

--Small updates to UI handling for setting classifications before training -Implement calculation of entropy and amplitude in backend -Structure a neural net using Keras.io and the write utilities I need to send data to it for training
+- Small updates to UI handling for setting classifications before training
+- Implement calculation of entropy and amplitude in backend
+- Structure a neural net using Keras.io and the write utilities I need to send data to it for training

 Copyright and License
 ---------------------